djangofan/jmeter-ibm-mq9/README.md

 Simplest examples of JMeter 5.3 with Dockerized IBM MQ 9.1.2.0.

-NOTE: the non-ssl test in this repo is working but I am still working on getting the SSL test working.
-Having a bit of trouble with creating a certificate that matches a particular IBM supported cipher spec.

 ## Setup MQ Service Script

 A bash script to start the default MQ.
 This is not persistent but it can be configured to be persistent.